MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/in-azure-portal.md

 You can now use Windows Admin Center (preview) in the Azure portal to manage the Windows Server operating system inside an Azure VM.
 This provides the ability to manage most operating system functions and manage files in the VM from the Azure portal without using Remote Desktop or PowerShell to connect to the VM.

-This article provides an overview of the functionality provided, how to install Windows Admin Center in your VMs, answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work quite right.
+This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center and use it to manage a VM.
+It also answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work quite right.

 ## Overview of functionality